zbyju/obsidian/1. Fleeting notes/PDB/What is cost-based optimization.md

 # Cost-based optimization
 Technique used by the database engine (specifically the query optimizer) to determine the most efficient way to execute the query.

-The goal is to minimize use of resources .
+The goal is to minimize use of resources time, cpu, memory etc.

+We can consider pages/blocks that need to be processed/accessed/fetched.

 # Execution Plan
 Engine creates an execution plan - different strategies for retrieving the data.
 It calculates the cost for each execution plan and selects the plan with the lowest cost.